-The school will consider each case on its merits, taking into account the individual circumstances of the request and the child's best interests.
+The Academy will consider each case on its merits, taking into account the individual circumstances of the request and the child's best interests.
 We will also ensure the parent is aware of whether the request for admission out of age group has been agreed before final offers are made, and the reason for any refusal.
 Requests for admission out of the normal year group will be considered alongside other applications made at the same time.
+[An application from a child who would 'normally' be a year 8 child for a year 7 place will be considered alongside applications for year 7.]